-(3) A person shall not be required to disclose information or to produce a document which the person would be entitled to refuse to disclose or to produce on the grounds of legal professional privilege in court proceedings.

-(4) For the purpose of this section, any information or other matter comes to a professional legal adviser in privileged circumstances if it is communicated or given to the legal adviser-

-- (a) by, or by a representative of that person who is a client of the legal adviser in connection with obtaining legal advice from that adviser; - (b) by, or by a representative of, a person seeking legal advice from the adviser; or - (c) by any person in contemplation of, or in connection with, legal proceedings and for the purpose of those proceedings.

-(5) For the purposes of this section, no information or other matter shall be treated as coming to a professional legal adviser in privileged circumstances, if it is communicated or given with a view to furthering any criminal purpose.

-(6) Where the person in possession of any document required to be produced under this Part, claims a lien on the document-
+- (3) A person shall not be required to disclose information or to produce a document which the person would be entitled to refuse to disclose or to produce on the grounds of legal professional privilege in court proceedings. - (4) For the purposes of this section, any information or other matter comes to a professional legal adviser in privileged circumstances if it is communicated or given to the legal adviser- - (a) by, or by a representative of that person who is a client of the legal adviser in connection with obtaining legal advice from that adviser; - (b) by, or by a representative of, a person seeking legal advice from the adviser; or - (c) by any person in contemplation of, or in connection with, legal proceedings and for the purpose of those proceedings. - (5) For the purposes of this section, no information or other matter shall be treated as coming to a professional legal adviser in privileged circumstances, if it is communicated or given with a view to furthering any criminal purpose. - (6) Where the person in possession of any document required to be produced under this Part, claims a lien on the document- - (a) the requirements to produce the document shall not be affected by the lien;

-- (a) the requirements to produce the document shall not be affected by the lien; - (b) no fees shall be payable for or in respect of the production; and - (c) the production shall be without prejudice to the lien.
+- (b) no fees shall be payable for or in respect of the production; and - (c) the production shall be without prejudice to the lien - 124.-(1) The Commission may, in exercise of its cooperative functions, enter into memoranda of understanding with foreign regulatory authorities for-

-124. Authority to enter into Memorandum of understanding.
+Authority to enter into Memoranda of Understanding.